Tarotar30127/cs312/project-branch-and-bound/branch-and-bound-project-report.md

 ![stretch1_full_analysis.png](stretch1_full_analysis.png)

+*The Solution Quality graph confirms that the Branch and Bound algorithm and dfs successfully finds the same optimal tour cost 2.9 and Branch and Bound finds it fast after aggressive pruning.
+The Max Queue Size plot shows the space complexity increases to 30 to store the matrix whereas DFS maintains a linear memory size  of around 9 by only storing the current path.
+The Edge Probability graph shows both algorithms following similar downward trends which show that as each algorithm prunes the search space.
+Both correctly converge on the same set of high probability edges that make up the optimal tour.*

 ![stretch1_graph.png](stretch1_graph.png)

 *This plot compares the efficiency of your DFS and Branch and Bound algorithms by tracking the fraction of the total